 - 1. To set up the telephone communication network so that all Grand Junctionchurch members are contacted within a reasonable amount of time.
-This is best done when the Telephone Committee Director has lined up a number of - 2.
+This is best done when the Telephone Committee Director has lined up a number of responsible telephone committee members.
+Thus the Telephone Committee Director may call say ten Telephone Committee members who in tum call fifteen church members each. - 2.
 To add all new members to the telephone network list.
 And assign their name and number to a Telephone Committee member. - 3.
 To work closely with the Pastor.
 He will decide when and how the telephone chain is used.
 When the Pastor is unavailable the Head Elder will make the decision. - 4.
 Requests will be divided into three categories. - 1.
 RED -Everyone must be contacted.
 EMERGENCY - 2.
 White -We contact as many members as possible.
 IMPORTANT - 3.
 BLUE -The Elders only.
 RELATIVE OF CHURCH MEMBER. - 5.
 To communicate precisely the details of the message.
 DO NOT ADD ANY COMMENT OR OPINION WHATSOEVER. - 6.
 To train someone else to do your job. - 7.
 To call no later than 9:00 PM.

-SPIRITUAL GIFT(S) DESIRED: Hospitality, Administration ACCOUNTABLE TO: Pastor and Church Board
+SPIRITUAL GIFT(S) DESIRED: Hospitality, Administration

+ACCOUNTABLE TO: Pastor and Church Board